sachaker/sachaker.github.io/about.md

 After building 8 or so products during the initial COVID lockdown, I got into [Pioneer](https://pioneer.app), through which I met my cofounder for [Lolly](https://www.thelollyapp.com) (more on us [here](https://www.forbes.com/sites/rachelsandler/2021/01/15/meet-lolly-the-new-gen-z-dating-app-combining-tiktok-and-tinder/).)
 I can't tell you how much those experiences changed my life.
 I am so lucky.

+I obsessively collect data on a lot of things in my life.
+Some examples include: places I've eaten, people I've seen, phone calls I've had, movies I've seen, times I wake up, Wikipedias I've read, dreams I've had, coffees I've had, etc. These lists have been going for >2 years and are not unique (I've been to Sweetgreen 68 times since October 16th, 2020.)
+I also wrote some code to track every keystroke, my mouse position (@ 40Hz!), as well as the apps I use at any given time (a la [Wolfram](https://writings.stephenwolfram.com/2012/03/the-personal-analytics-of-my-life/)).

 Currently, I am building a new company in stealth.

 If you'd like to know more about my work background, it's all on [my LinkedIn](https://www.linkedin.com/in/sachamce/).
 Feel free to connect with me!